 Schwegel selected for TiDe student trainee program

-St. Louis native Sarah Schwegel, OTD ’26, entered the Program in Occupational Therapy intending to pursue a career in occupational therapy (OT) education.
+St. Louis native Sarah Schwegel, OTD/S ’26, entered the Program in Occupational Therapy intending to pursue a career in occupational therapy (OT) education.
 Her first career, in public policy and advocacy, began at age 6 when she became the National Goodwill Ambassador for the Muscular Dystrophy Association.

 “I did public speaking for them about how their fundraising directly funded research and treatment for neuromuscular diseases,” Schwegel recalls.
 “When I was around 12, my parents gave me a sticker for my chair that said, ‘Think globally.
 Act locally.’
 I’ve been committed to making change within the St. Louis community and Missouri for a long time.”